-Step 2 - In a pot of boiling water, cook two packages of ramen noodles according to package instructions.
+Step 2 - In a pot of boiling water, cook two packages of ramen noodles according to package directions.
 Just be sure to discard the flavor packets!
 You don't need those for this recipe.

-Step 3 - In a skillet, sauté the pork along with the fresh ginger over medium-high heat, just until the pork has browned.
+Step 3 - In a large skillet, sauté the ground pork along with the fresh ginger over medium-high heat, just until the pork has browned.
 Pour the sauce over the cooked pork along with ¼ cup of chopped peanuts, and stir all of that yummy goodness together.

 That's it!
 This whole meal can feed a family of four.
 You can make it from start to finish in 15-20 minutes!
 And, it's an AWESOME recipe if you're on a budget.
 The whole recipe costs less than $5 total.

 Even if you're not on a budget, this is one spicy Asian noodle dish that packs a powerful flavor punch you will LOVE!

 My family doesn't like things super spicy.
 This recipe makes the dish what I would consider MEDIUM SPICY.
 It has heat, but doesn't burn your tongue.

 If you are someone who LOVES wicked hot, super spicy Asian food, then go ahead and add more of the chili garlic sauce.

 How to make this dish MILD: reduce the chili garlic sauce further.
 Start with maybe one teaspoon of the chili garlic sauce.
 That's enough to still add flavor, without the heat.
 Then add a teaspoon of the soy sauce or coconut aminos to balance the flavor.
 Season and adjust to taste, as needed.